-On August 9, 2016 the Company announced that it has reached agreement with Goknet to close the acquisition of the Kubi Mining Leases by issuing seven million shares and reserving for future delivery to Goknet a total of 8,000 ounces of gold, and thereafter reserving for Goknet a 2% Net Smelter Return Royalty (the "Kubi NSR").
+On August 9, 2016 the Company announced that it has reached agreement with Goknet to close the acquisition of the Kubi Mining Lease, subject to receipt of governmental approvals, by issuing seven million shares and reserving for future delivery to Goknet a total of 8,000 ounces of gold, and thereafter reserving for Goknet a 2% Net Smelter Return Royalty (the "Kubi NSR").
 Royal Gold Inc. of Denver holds a 3% Net Proceeds of Production royalty, and the Ghana Government a statutory 10% free carry equity and 5% NSR royalty interest.
+Asante plans to further explore and if warranted develop Kubi as a custom milling and direct shipping underground operation.
+Goknet and the Company are related by one common director.
+The acquisition was negotiated by a Special Committee of the Directors of Asante.

-In addition the Company will acquire Goknet's interests in eight prospecting licences: two totaling 38 sq km adjoining to the west of the Kubi mining leases, and six contiguous licences totaling 270 sq km located on the Asankrangwa Gold Belt 15 km to the south west and along the strike of the Asanko mine.
-To purchase the licences the Company will issue up to a maximum of three million treasury shares, pro rata on a license by license basis as and when title is registered in the name of the Company.
-Goknet will retain a 2% Net Smelter Return royalty on each license.
-Disinterested shareholder approval for this transaction will be sought at the upcoming Annual General Meeting of Shareholders to be held on December 28th, 2016.
+In addition the Company will acquire Goknet's interests in eight prospecting licences: two totaling 38 sq km adjoining to the west of the Kubi Mining Lease, and six contiguous licences (the "Ashanti II concessions) totaling ~270 sq km located on the Asankrangwa Gold Belt 15 km to the south west and along the strike of the Asanko mine.
+To purchase the licences the Company will issue up to a maximum of three million treasury shares, pro rata on a license by license basis if as and when title is registered in the name of the Company.
+Goknet will retain a 2% Net Smelter Return royalty on each license purchased by the Company.
+Disinterested shareholder approval for the Ashanti II and the Kubi Mining Lease transactions was obtained at the Annual General Meeting of Shareholders held on December 28, 2016.